JamesDaron/osticket-prereqs/README.md

 <a href="https://imgur.com/Mq939fY"><img src="https://i.imgur.com/Mq939fY.jpg" title="source: imgur.com" /></a>
 </p>
 <p>
 Now that you have created your VM you will have to enable IIS.
-Simply access the control panel then select uninstall a program.
-Off to the left select "Turn windows features on or off".
-A list will appear then you will enable Internet Information Services.
+Access the control panel then select uninstall a program.
+Select "Turn windows features on or off" which is located to the left.
+A list will appear and from there you will enable Internet Information Services.
 </p>
 <br />